Skrylar/ImpromptuModular/README.md

 * **TIED STEP**: When CVs are intended to be held across subsequent steps, this button can be used to tie the CV of the previous step to the current step; when tied, the gates of the current step are automatically turned off.
 If the CV of the head note changes, all consecutive tied notes are updated automatically.

+An expansion panel is also available to provide additional CV inputs for the module.
+The expansion panel can be added by right-clicking the module; please note that an extra 4 HP is added on the right side of the module, thus it is advidable to first make room in your Rack for this.

 ## PhraseSeq32 <a id="phrase-seq-32"></a>